-The pride celebrates the LGBT community and, in general, love.
-It aims to remind everyone that we’re all equal, with the right to love whoever we want, and that violence doesn’t solve anything.
-In my opinion, it is also on incredible celebration of life.
-I have spent the best moments of my life during the Pride.
+Pride celebrates the LGBT community and, in general, love.
+It aims to remind everyone that we’re all equal, with the right to love whoever we want and that violence doesn’t solve anything.
+In my opinion, it is also an incredible celebration of life.
+I have spent the best moments of my life during Pride.

 Brighton’s LGBT Pride

-Brighton LGBT pride is the biggest of UK, for that reason it is divided in 2 parts: Preston Park and Saint James Street, in the centre.
+Brighton LGBT pride is the biggest in the UK, for that reason it is divided into two parts: Preston Park and Saint James Street, in the centre.
 You need to buy a ticket (wristband) if you want to enter.
-You have the choice between park+centre, only one of them or even a VIP ticket which give you access to private parties.
-More information is available on their official website.
+You have the choice between park+centre, only one of them or even a VIP ticket which gives you access to private parties.
+More information is available on the official website.

-In this park, the biggest of the city, take place all the live musical events.
+In this park, the biggest in the city takes place all the live music events.
 Every year celebrities and less famous artists give a show, such as Britney Spears in 2018 or Kylie Minogue last year.
-All day long, you can gaze as you want from one tent to another and just listen to the music, dance, drink and just have fun!
+All day long, you can gaze as you want from one tent to another and just listen to music, dance, drink and just have fun!
 I love sitting in the grass with a beer and watching all the people wearing colourful outfits.